What is the money raised for?

 Are you getting the money out quickly enough?

 Yes.
 Individual applications are being assessed within 24 to 48 hours.
-Applications are assessed by grants officers and considered by our experienced panel every week night.
+Applications are assessed by grants officers and considered by our experienced panel twice a week.
 Payments can then be made directly into bank accounts.

-We are holding a grants panel for group applications every month and we have encouraged organisations that have committed resources to put in a retrospective application if it meets our criteria (not normal policy or us, but these are exceptional circumstances).
+We are holding a grants panel for group applications which sits alongside our main grants panel and we have encouraged organisations that have committed resources to put in a retrospective application if it meets our criteria (not normal policy for us, but these are exceptional circumstances).

 How many groups have received funding?